Home of Tokyo's streetwear and "kawaii" culture, Harajuku is a vivid blend of fashion trends, rainbow-hued food and offbeat style

-- Losing yourself in LaForet Harajuku, a vertical shopping complex
+- Exploring the latest trends at LaForet Harajuku, a vertical shopping complex

 How to Get There